A new idea for relating the asymmetric dark matter mass scale to the proton mass: Strong CP Problem and the Axion

 where $G_i^{\mu\nu}$ are the field strength tensors of the different $SU(3)$ groups and $\tilde{G}^{\mu\nu}=\frac{1}{2}\epsilon^{\mu \nu \alpha \beta}G_{\alpha\beta}$.
 The $\mathbb{Z}_2$ symmetry enforces $\theta_2=\theta_D$ and $g_2=g_D$.

 The $U(1)_{2_A}$ and $U(1)_{D_A}$ global symmetries are anomalous under $SU(3)_2$ and $SU(3)_D$, respectively.
-Since the $\psi_D$ fermions are massless, the $\theta_D$ term is unphysical and can be ``rotated away'' by performing a $U(1)_{D_A}$ transformation.
-In the visible sector, on the other hand, the $U(1)_{2_A}$ symmetry is spontaneously broken and the $\psi_2$ fermions become massive.
+Since the $\psi_D$ fermions are massless, the $\theta_D$ term is unphysical and can be ``rotated away'' by performing a $U(1)_{D_A}$ transformation.\footnote{For massive $\psi_D$ fields, the $U(1)_{D_A}$ symmetry is broken and thus $\theta_D$ can not be ``rotated away''.
+However, if the masses are generated spontaneously, the $U(1)_{D_A}$ symmetry is identified as a dark-PQ symmetry and there is a dark axion that dynamically sets $\theta_D$ to zero.} In the visible sector, on the other hand, the $U(1)_{2_A}$ symmetry is spontaneously broken and the $\psi_2$ fermions become massive.

 It is convenient to perform an $a_2$-dependent field-redefinition of $\psi_2$ to remove the coupling with $a_2$ in Eq.~(\ref{eqn:psimassSectorafterSSB}).
 This introduces a coupling to $\tilde{G}_2 G_2$ via the path integral Jacobian, with the topological sector Lagrangian becoming